|JR's HomePage |

 Email Form Submit | Multi-Address Submit | Secure Feedback Link

-This page contains form / control element projects that involve design, validation and submission techniques.
-The working samples can be used as quick study learning sessions.
-Note that the form element is only required for server submission or enter-key action.
+This page contains control element and form projects that involve design, validation and submission techniques.
+The working samples can be used for quick study sessions.
 Check Big Projects, Short Projects and Webpage Effects for more ideas.

 E-mail Address Validation

 An example of brute force data validation is checking an e-mail address.
 First check for the @ symbol.
 Refinements would check for at least one dot after the @ and characters before, between, and after the symbols.
 A further refinement would make sure that there is at least two alphabetic characters after the last dot.
 Thorough validation would check two character final character combinations (Top Level Domain or TLD) against a list of valid ISO country TLD's.
 Also scan for illegal punctuation never found in e-mail addresses.
 Validation with regular expressions is much easier.
 If your scripts rely heavily on input validation, it is well worth the effort to learn regular expression syntax.

 Postal Code Validation